loup-brun/site-colloque-anthologie-2022/content/schedule.en.md

       time : "11.00 AM"

-    - speaker : "Canada Research Chair in Digital Textualities." subject : "L'Anthologie sur le Web, *quid novi*?" abstract : |
+    - speaker : "Canada Research Chair in Digital Textualities." subject : "The Anthology on the Web, *quid novi*?" abstract : |
-        Since 2014, the Canada Research Chair in Digital Textualities (CRCDT) is working on a wide project : "the Greek Anthology Collaborative Digital Edition".
-Just like the anthological corpus, the edition platform has undergone multiple reconfigurations.
+        Since 2014, the Canada Research Chair in Digital Textualities (CRCDT) is working on a wide project: the Greek Anthology Collaborative Digital Edition.
+Just like the anthological corpus, the edition's platform has undergone multiple reconfigurations.
 This talk aims to review the challenges and stakes of this vast project and to specify its technical ins and outs.
       biography : |
         Marcello Vitali-Rosati, Mathilde Verstraete, Margot Mellet, Luiz Capelo venue : "C-6070-9"